ThomasKWD/redaxo4_api_json/README.md

 Examples:

 * `yourdomain.tld/api`
-* `yourdomain.tld/api/articles/1` ("1" must be the id of an existing article with status "online"
+* `yourdomain.tld/api/articles/1` ("1" must be the id of an existing article with status "online")
-* `yourdomain.tld/api/articles/4/content` ("4" must be the id of an existing article with status "online"
+* `yourdomain.tld/api/articles/4/content` ("4" must be the id of an existing article with status "online")

+You can use the api without a rewrite rule.
+Type e.g. "yourdomain.tld/index.php?api=articles/4".